 Yes, the mifold is smaller and lighter than the Bubblebum and in that regard it would have been great to take on our family gap year.
 But for our purposes, that’s the end of the advantages.

-I have seen plenty of parents and bloggers sing the praises of the mifold and indicate that they have no issues with belt fit.
-But then I’ve seen some car seat experts that I trust and have been following for years warning parents off because of fit issues.
+I have seen plenty of parents and bloggers sing praises in their mifold reviews and indicate that they have no issues with belt fit.
+But then I’ve seen plenty car seat experts that I trust and have been following for years warning parents off because of fit issues.
 I choose to stick with the latter, as they’re trained to identify problems.

 In cars with angled seat bights (the place where the seat and back connect), the mifold has to be partially folded so that half of the booster is resting in the sloped section – leaving only half of the seat to sit on.
 Many kids have reported that the mifold isn’t especially comfortable for long rides to begin with, and sitting on half of a seat certainly doesn’t improve the situation.
 We need our kid to have a comfortable booster seat for road trips or we’ll never hear the end of it.

 The time to set up each booster is probably similar.
 The Bubblebum booster seat has to be inflated, but the seat belt guides of the mifold have to be adjusted and take a little longer to use based on the reviews we’ve read.
-Those guides can also be a little harder for kids to manage on their own than the ones on the Bubblebum, but we can call it a wash.
+Those guides can also be a little harder for kids to manage on their own than the ones on the Bubblebum, but we can call it a wash between the Bubble bum vs mifold on that one.

 While the Bubblebum isn’t perfect, the belt fit is much more consistent and kids generally find it comfortable even for long rides.
 It does take up a little more space in the kid’s backpack but that’s a sacrifice we’re willing to make to keep our kid safe and comfortable regardless of what car we’re in as we traipse around the globe.